waldrain/waldrain.github.io/moniwonig.md

 - mount and connect 4 panels and PVS3 microinverer
 - mount and connect 4 panels and PVS2 microinverer
 - solder each of the three groups of 4 pv panels in parallel
+- mount the remaining 4 panels, connect in parallel, connect PVS1 microinverter to the 3-phase plug

 todo:

-- mount the remaining 4 panels, connect in parallel, connect PVS1 microinverter to the 3-phase plug
-- test behaviour of the wld electricity meter; does it run backwards, or ignore the PV power?
+- test behaviour of the wld electricity meter; does it run backwards, or ignore the PV power, or measure it equally in both directions?

 shop: